Why We Love It

 Horse trainers may work for a variety of employers.
 Some are self-employed and take on individual clients.
 Some own their own farms and offer multiple services such as stabling, training, and riding lessons.
 Many are employed by other trainers or farm/stable owners.

-Can I Become a Horse Trainer?
+How To Become a Horse Trainer

 Horse Trainer Salary Data